-1.3.2 Objects may penetrate the 1.2 percent slope.
-There is no need to remove any which are beneath the elevation of the take-off climb surface.
+1.3.2 Objects may penetrate the 1.2 percent (also referred to as 1:83.3)1 slope There is no need to remove any which are beneath the elevation of the take-off climb surface.
 However, aerodrome operators should consider monitoring objects such as trees, which may continue to grow above the 1.2 percent slope.
 In some instances, this may affect the payload of a particular aircraft type.
 The extent of this limitation depends on individual circumstances, but it is possible to significantly reduce the payload penalty by careful obstacle removal close to the aerodrome.
 Conversely, an obstacle several kilometres from the aerodrome may be the limiting factor.